Activities for children and young people with eating disorders

-Young people at Ellern Mede Ridgeway can continue their favourite hobbies where appropriate and available, such as gardening, playing with pets, reading, art, drama, dance and yoga.
+Young people at Ellern Mede can continue their favourite hobbies where appropriate and available, such as gardening, playing with pets, reading, art, drama, dance and yoga.
 Staff accompany patients to use local amenities including local stables and a local pet farm.
 We arrange yoga and dance classes on site as required.
 Young people can also, with permission, use a bicycle within the grounds.
 Gardening and planting vegetables or flowers can be enjoyed on site within the Gardening Group.
 Patients with pet dogs can have their pets brought in by a parent to visit them.
-One family arranged for their daughter to have her pet Pygmy Hedgehog ‘Henry’ kept on site with her whilst she is an inpatient.
+One family arranged for their daughter to have her pet Pygmy Hedgehog ‘Henry’ kept on site with her while she was with us.

 Music, Drama, Arts and Crafts and creative work are part of the Ellern Mede school curriculum as well as part of the varied activity programmes we offer.
-Patient art is displayed in the Ellern Mede Gallery situated in a public area of the centre.
+Patient art is displayed in the Ellern Mede Gallery at the Ridgeway Hospital.

 Once a month young people are offered a social outing which in recent years have ranged from a visit to the theatre in London, to local shopping malls, and other local attractions including the London Dungeon, the London Zoo and Thorpe Park.